 In Belizean families, the father is traditionally the primary breadwinner and head of the household, while the mother is typically responsible for all domestic tasks and childcare.
-Creoles (see p.
-12 of Political and Social Relations) tend to live in female-headed households at higher rates than other groups.
-In such situations, extended relatives, particularly grandmothers, provide significant financial support and help care for children.
+Creoles (see Political and Social Relations) tend to live in female-headed households at higher rates than other groups.
+In such situations. extended relatives. particularly grandmothers, provide significant financial support and help care for children.
 Some Creole households comprise several generations of women without any adult men.